MHT: THE NEW TERM FOR HRT

 Type 2 diabetes

 The risk of developing diabetes increases substantially during mid-life.
-This risk is not increased by taking MHT, and having type 2 diabetes is not a contraindication to starting MHT.
+This risk is not increased by taking MHT, and having Type 2 diabetes is not a contraindication to starting MHT.

 Heart disease